Un1xG0d/StarStream/README.md

 ### Set up API accounts
 You will need to create an [OpenAI API key](https://openai.com/blog/openai-api) to handle the audio-to-text transcriptions, and an [ngrok token](https://ngrok.com/) to expose the Flask app to the internet without any additional setup like port forwarding.

+You will also need to create a [Gmail app password](https://myaccount.google.com/apppasswords) to send the latest dashboard URL to yourself when the app is started.
+Make sure to update your email address in `mailer.py`.

 Once you have these, create a `.env` file in the root project directory and populate it with your personal tokens:
 ```
+GMAIL_APP_PASSWORD=xxxxxxxxxxxxxxxxxxx
 NGROK_AUTHTOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 OPENAI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```